 Description: Assist local agencies with transportation planning efforts.
-Refer to Appendix E: Planning Projects by Other Agencies for a description of major planning projects to be conducted by City of Anacortes, Skagit Transit and WSDOT within the Skagit region.
+Refer to Appendix E: Planning Projects by Other Agencies for a description

 Product: SCOG will assist with local planning efforts as needed in SFY 2025.

 2.4 North Sound Transportation Alliance

 Description: The North Sound Transportation Alliance (NSTA, formerly known as the "Farmhouse Gang") is a macro-regional group that focuses on mobility and multimodal issues with stakeholders in Island, San Juan, Snohomish, Skagit and Whatcom counties.
 The Whatcom Council of Governments provides administration for NSTA, with assistance from SCOG.